eisrael07/drones/README.md

 Drones is a Jave Maven project built using the Java Spring framework.
 Compiled with JDK version 13.
 H2 is drones database engine which runs locally.

+To build the application.
+You need to have maven installed on your system, then run the command
+- mvn clean install

+to generate an executable jar file.

 ## Features
 Drones application is a restFul solution which exchange request and response data in **Json** format via **Rest API** calls.
 The solution has the following features:
 - registering a drone;